mocs524/greybus-spec/source/device_class.rst

 Greybus Vibrator On Request
 """""""""""""""""""""""""""

 Table :num:`table-vibrator-on-request` defines the Greybus Vibrator On request.
-The request supplies the amount of time that the vibrator should now be enabled for.
+<GYBS.S.0301.001>The request supplies the amount of time that the vibrator
+should now be enabled for.</GYBS.S.0301.001>

 .. figtable::
     :nofig: